MartinPellizzer/terrawhisper-compiler/articles/acorus-calamus/medicine.md

 - **Shyobunone**:   A compound with reported antioxidant and anti-inflammatory properties.
 - **Elemene**:   This sesquiterpene has been studied for its potential anti-cancer properties and anti-inflammatory effects.

-## What are the key preparations of sweet flag for health purposes?
+## What are the medicinal preparations of sweet flag for health purposes?

 Sweet flag (Acorus calamus) is a versatile herb with numerous health preparations, supported by specific measurements and dosages.
 The finely ground dried root powder, a foundational element for many formulations, is commonly encapsulated into tablets, with typical capsule sizes ranging from 400 to 600 milligrams.
 This provides a quantifiable measure for convenient dosing.